-Hometown: Chappaqua, NY
+Hometown: Chappaqua, New York

-Minors: Education Studies and Global Health
+Minors: Education studies and global health

 Favorite Vermont spot?
 Lake Dunmore

-One fun fact about you or unknown talent you have: I once made Bill Clinton laugh during a Memorial Day Parade.
+One fun fact about you or unknown talent you have: I once made Bill Clinton laugh during a Memorial Day parade.